|Go to verse:|

 “been with you.”
 In this context the phrase is a euphemism for sex.

-“But now hold your peace, my sister.”
+“For now, my sister, be quiet.”
 Absalom pretends to care for his sister, but in reality he is using her as part of his plan to gain the throne.
 Amnon’s rape of Tamar will give Absalom, David’s third son, a chance at removing Amnon, David’s first son and apparent heir to the throne.
 David’s household was riddled with evil.

 “he was very angry.”
 The Septuagint adds to the text, and some English versions add the Septuagint addition to their English text.
 For example, the NRSV adds: “but he would not punish his son Amnon, because he loved him, for he was his firstborn.”
 Other English versions that add the Septuagint ending to the text include the BBE, CEB, Douay-Rheims, NAB, and NJB.
 The addition, while no doubt partly right in the reason why David did not deal with Amnon, was not likely in the original Hebrew text but was likely an explanatory note added in the Greek text.
 Most scholars have concluded that the original is preserved in the Hebrew text.

 David was very angry but did nothing.
 Likely for many reasons.
 No doubt David’s own adultery played a part, as did the fact that Amnon was his firstborn son.
 However, one of David’s faults was his indulgent affection for his sons (but not for his daughters), something that shows up several times in the biblical narrative, and it shows up here.
 Sadly, David was like many parents who do not raise their children in both the “training” and “admonition” of the Lord (Eph.
 6:4).
 David did not upset his children by reproving and correcting them (1 Kings 1:6), but reproof and correction, and putting up with the emotional pain that children feel when they are reproved, is a necessary part of good parenting.